zorael/dialect/README.md

 Releases of the library prior to `v3.0.0` remain available for older compilers.

-Note that while IRC is standardised, servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+Note that while IRC is standardised, servers still come in [many flavours](https://en.wikipedia.org/wiki/File:IRCd_software_implementations3.svg), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 Supporting conflicting event types is a challenge and requires manually adding special-casing to the parser.
-The framework for this *is* in place and *is* working (see [`struct Typenums`](source/dialect/defs.d)), but it is understandably not fully exhaustive.
+The groundwork for this *is* in place and *is* working (see [`dialect.defs.Typenums`](https://zorael.github.io/dialect/dialect.defs.Typenums.html)), but it is understandably not fully exhaustive.
 If you encounter an event that is not parsed correctly, please file an issue.

 **Please report bugs.
 Unreported bugs can only be fixed by accident.**